ajaycode/study/class05/math/README.md

 The practice tests pertain to:
 * Practice Mathematics learned in class IV
 * Factors, Multiples, LCM, HCF
+* Work on fractions in in progress